Neerajj00n/Desktop-security/README.md

 # Desktop-security
 <h3>what this script it will do ?</h3>
-After setting this up in your linux system, every time someone turn on your system it. it's gonna send you an image of that person in your email . so if that person it not you. or it,s someone unwanted. you can just send an email to back .like Shutdown or change password.
+After setting this up in your linux system, when ever someone gonna turn on your system. it's gonna send you an image of that person in your email . so if that person it not you. or it,s someone unwanted. you can just send an email to back .like Shutdown or change password.